Wordle is our new drug

 Created in late 2021 by a Brooklyn software engineer, Wordle has become the sourdough bread of January 2022.
 All you need is a starter.

-Some players think strategically, beginning each day with a word composed of commonly used letters, like “stear” or “ratio.”
+Some players think strategically, beginning each day with a word composed of commonly used letters, such as “stear” or “ratio.”
 Others go with the first five-letter word that pops into their brain.
 If a letter is in the right place, the square turns green.
 If it’s in the word but not in the correct spot, the square turns yellow.
 A gray box means the letter isn’t in the word.
 And a row of green means you’ve got it right.
-Afterward, personalized stats appear, revealing how many games you’ve played, how often you solve correctly, plus a clock counting down the wait till the next day’s puzzle.
+Afterward, personalized stats appear, revealing how many games you’ve played, how often you solve correctly, as well as a clock counting down the wait until the next day’s puzzle.

 On Tuesday, Julia Fine, a 33-year-old novelist in Chicago, went with what she knows: Query, as in the letters aspiring authors send while seeking a literary agent.
 She got five green boxes on the first try, a Wordle hole-in-one.
 Astounded, she posted her victory on Twitter, reasoning: “What can I do with this other than share?”